-- Utilize the design process to creatively solve visual communication problems. - Understand and utilize relevant applications and tools used in the creation of digital artifacts. - Identify and utilize constructive criticism from a variety of perspectives, including clients, peers and self-reflection. - Confidently participate in the professional design atmosphere within a collaborative work environment.
+- Students will be able to explain major concepts, theories and practices in accounting. - Students will analyze transactions and accounting processes, evaluate risk, and identify internal controls for accounting processes. - Students will able to identify ethical theories in business practice for accountants and apply the theories to decision making. - Students will be able to explain major concepts, theories and practices in government and non-profit accounting.
 Management Managing in today's global environment requires a comprehensive educational foundation in international, ethical, legal, and technological environments.
 The management major studies the concepts and theories of solving organizational problems.
 This includes integrating the functional areas with the human resources of the organization as it encounters constant changes in its environment and in society.
 Throughout the management curriculum, students explore the theory and practice of management, so that they are prepared for planning, organizing, controlling, and leading in a variety of fields and corporate settings.
 Within an active classroom context, students gain insight into the value and challenges of cultural diversity and social responsibility along with analytical tools that can be applied in their future careers.
 Students gain working knowledge and hands-on experience through internships.
 Job opportunities for management majors exist in a wide range of business, government, and not-for-profit organizations.
 Management graduates enjoy career opportunities in human resources, retail management, sales, and health care, along with opportunities in other fast-growing industries.
 Learning Outcomes for Management Majors: